qsypoq/Ansible-VMware-Workstation-Fusion-Pro-Modules/README.md

 - Deletes a shared folder

-## :construction: Host Networks Management: 6/7
+## :white_check_mark: Host Networks Management: 7/7

 **For this part to work you need to run your vmrest.exe in an elevated prompt !**

+Complete! :tada:

+This section is implemented as follow:

 ### vmware_workstation_netmgmt

-Implemented:
 - Returns all virtual networks
 - Creates a virtual network
 - Returns all MAC-to-IP settings for DHCP service
 - Returns all port forwardings
 - Deletes port forwarding
 - Updates port forwarding

-Not implemented:

 - Updates the MAC-to-IP binding

-Need to figure out how it works

 ## :construction: Todo-List / Roadmap